MicrosoftDocs/visualstudio-docs/docs/get-started/visual-basic/tutorial-editor.md

 ::: moniker range="<=vs-2019"

-[IntelliSense](../../ide/using-intellisense.md) is an invaluable resource when you're coding.
+[IntelliSense](../../ide/using-intellisense.md) is a valuable resource when you're coding.
 It can show you information about available members of a type, or parameter details for different overloads of a method.
 You can also use IntelliSense to complete a word after you type enough characters to disambiguate it.
-Let's add a line of code to print out the ordered strings to the console window, which is the standard place for output from the program to go.
+You'll now add a line of code to print out the ordered strings to the console window, which is the standard place for output from a program to go.

 1. Below the `query` variable, start typing the following code: